Skip to main content

 Ending structural racism in biomedical research is a top priority for NCI leadership and staff.

-Equity, diversity, and inclusion (EDI) are core values at NCI, and the institute has conducted and supported research on cancer disparities for decades.
+Equity, diversity, inclusion, and accessibility are core values at NCI, and the institute has conducted and supported research on cancer disparities for decades.

 However, the events of the summer of 2020, including incidents of violence against people of color and other minority communities and the nationwide protests that followed, have prompted many organizations to take a hard look at how structural racism affects how they work.